FarisHijazi/Face-Generation-GAN/README.md

 # Face generation: Generates faces of people or Anime characters using [Generative Adverserial Networks (GANs)](https://en.wikipedia.org/wiki/Generative_adversarial_network)

+NOTE: this is an extremely simple DCGAN, and the architecture is obviously outdated

 **Author: Faris Hijazi**

 Making fake waifus because waifus are not real );